muralco/mural-schema/README.md

 // an object with a `child` object containing a number in `a` { child: { a: 'number' } }

+// an dictionary object where keys can be string but their values must be
+// numbers
+{ $any: 'number' }

+// idem, but this time, the values are persons
+{ $any: { firstName: 'string', lastName: 'string' }
 ```

 ## Arrays